 Household members could identify others' excessive use or use that resulted in behaviours or moods that impacted on others, but did not identify those behaviors in themselves so well.
 For many families, finding ways to ensure technology didn’t impact on how they related or their health and wellbeing was a recurring theme.

 The responses from children and young people demonstrate that they are very conscious of the impact that technology has on them and how they wish to manage it.
 One teenage boy liked to play video games after school to relax, and said that he is more social with the family after tea if he can do his gaming before tea.
-“I likes to use technology to find funny things to show the rest of the family,” he said.
+“I like to use technology to find funny things to show the rest of the family,” he said.

-Another much younger boy, aged 7, was able to identify that “There is this app called Messenger Kids that is my favourite because I can check on what my friends are doing”.
+Another much younger boy, aged seven, was able to identify that “There is this app called Messenger Kids that is my favourite because I can check on what my friends are doing”.
 Other children identified that spending too long on technology impacted them physically and that their eyes or neck would be sore.
 It appears that the assumption that children do not have an understanding of the impact of technology on them and their family's health and wellbeing is worth reconsidering.

 The research project now has a range of stories and strategies that can be compiled and shared about how families manage the use of technology in the home and try to maximise the benefits and positive aspects for technology as a family.

 Examples include one low-tech family who actively discuss and encourage children to set their own screen use plan (see image), organising more complex ways of negotiating tech use like not counting creative use of technology as allocated screentime or ensuring homework or other activities are completed before being allowed to use technology.